 My working hours are usually between 9 am to 6 pm – “usually” because if we are working on projects, then working hours will be from 12 am to next day 12 am.
 So as I was saying, work starts at 9 am.
 When I started with this job, I used to leave the house at about 7.30 am – take about 30 minutes to reach the office.

 Back then, work started at 8.30 am, so I had about 30 minutes for breakfast and read the newspapers.
-When the work finish at 5.30 pm back then, I would leave about 6 pm and within 45 minutes, I am back home.
+When the work finishes at 5.30 pm back then, I would leave about 6 pm and within 45 minutes, I am back home.
 This is about 4 years ago.

 These days, I leave the house at 6 am (even though work starts at 9 am) and it takes me about the same 30 minutes to reach the office.